GED Math Study Guide: Algebra

 Creating Inequalities

-Use the same strategies as in creating equations, but remember the following additional information when setting up and solving inequalities.
+To create an inequality, use the same strategies as in creating equations above, but remember the following additional information when setting up and solving inequalities.

-In addition to these, the word phrases “at least” “minimum” indicate that the inequality being set up is “less than or equal to”, and the phrases “No more than,” “maximum,” “up to” indicate that the inequality involved is “greater than or equal to”
+In addition, the phrases “at least” and “minimum” indicate that the inequality being set up is “less than or equal to”, and the phrases “no more than,” “maximum,” and “up to” indicate that the inequality involved is “greater than or equal to.”

 Example:

-Which inequality represents the phrase “A number is at least 5”?
+What inequality represents the phrase “a number is at least 5”?

 Let the number be represented by \(x\).